jdidion/atropos/README.md

 See the [Documentation](https://atropos.readthedocs.org/) for more complete usage information.

-## License

-Atropos incorporates a substantial amount of code from cutadapt.
-Those portions of code are clearly marked, and are [governed by the MIT license](https://github.com/marcelm/cutadapt/blob/master/LICENSE)).
-The portions of code developed by John Didion (also clearly marked) are government work and thus in the public domain.
-Note that by contributing pull requests to this project you give up the right to copyright that code, as it will (if accepted) also belong to the public domain.

 ## Technical details

 When the `--threads` option is set, the main process that loads batches of reads from the input file(s) and posts them to a Queue.
 One or more worker processes take batches from the Queue and process them in much the same manner as cutadapt.
 Writing the results to disk can be a bottleneck, and so there are multiple options for how to handle this: